 - Transfer your SEVIS record to a new school

 - Apply for OPT (Optional Practical Training) if you complete an OPT-eligible program.
-See here for more information about OPT: Work Options for F-1 Students
+View Work Options for F-1 Students for more information about OPT

 - Re-apply to Bellevue College and get a new I-20 for a new program (this means you must complete a different program of study.
 Example: If you complete a transfer associates degree, you will not be given a new I-20 for another transfer associates degree.
 You must choose a new goal like a professional/technical program, a certificate or one of the BC Bachelors programs)

 Graduation and the F-1 visa can be a little complicated.
-Always discuss your options with your international advisor and plan ahead for your options after graduation.
+Always discuss your options with your IE Advisor and plan ahead for your options after graduation.

 Graduation RCL (Reduced Course Load)